Aliases for CYP51A1 Gene

 GeneCards Summary for CYP51A1 Gene

 CYP51A1 (Cytochrome P450, Family 51, Subfamily A, Polypeptide 1) is a Protein Coding gene.
-Diseases associated with CYP51A1 include chagas disease and antley-bixler syndrome.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF) and Metabolism.
-GO annotations related to this gene include electron carrier activity and heme binding.
+Diseases associated with CYP51A1 include antley-bixler syndrome and chagas disease.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Metabolism.
+GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP26C1.

 UniProtKB/Swiss-Prot for CYP51A1 Gene

 Catalyzes C14-demethylation of lanosterol; it transforms lanosterol into 4,4-dimethyl cholesta-8,14,24-triene-3-beta-ol.